libretro/docs/docs/guides/databases.md

 # Databases

-See the libretro databases [readme](https://github.com/libretro/libretro-database) for comprehensive information about the databases used by RetroArch.
+See the libretro databases [readme](https://github.com/libretro/libretro-database) for comprehensive information about the libretro database repository.

 ## RetroArch's Usage of the Libretro Database